RedisBloom/RedisBloom/docs/commands/bf.add.md

 ## Return value

+Either

-@integer-reply - where "0" means that an item with such fingerprint already exists in the filter, and "1" means that the item has been successfully inserted to the filter.
+- @integer-reply - where "0" means that an item with such fingerprint already exists in the filter, and "1" means that the item has been successfully inserted to the filter.

-@error-reply on error (invalid arguments, wrong key type, etc.) and also when the filter is full.
+- @error-reply on error (invalid arguments, wrong key type, etc.) and also when the filter is full.

 ## Examples